GoAdminGroup/docs/en/quick_start.md

 func main() {
 	r := gin.Default()

-	// Instantiate a go-admin engine object.
+	// Instantiate a GoAdmin engine object.
 	eng := engine.Default()

-	// go-admin global configuration, can also be written as a json, imported by json. cfg := config.Config{
+	// GoAdmin global configuration, can also be written as a json to be imported. cfg := config.Config{
 		Databases: []config.Database{
 			{